Young People and Gambling 2023

 - List of gambling activities and definitions

-This section focuses on online gambling, examining in more detail active involvement and experience over the last 12 months, as well as awareness of evolving forms of online gambling such as eSports and in-game items.
+This section focuses on online gambling, examining in more detail active involvement and experience over the last 12 months, as well as awareness of eSports and in-game items.

-The proportion of 11 to 16 year olds who were actively involved in online gambling in the last 12 months is low; the most common activity was betting on eSports (2 percent), with 1 percent spending their own money on National Lottery online instant win games, betting on a website or apps, or casino games online and less than 1 percent spending money on online bingo.
+The proportion of 11 to 17 year olds who were actively involved in online gambling in the last 12 months is low; with the most common activities being betting on eSports, betting on a website or apps, and playing casino games online (1 percent respectively).
+Less than 1 percent of young people spent their own money on National Lottery online instant win games and online bingo.

-Overall, three in five (60 percent) young people had heard of in-game items when playing video games and half (50 percent) had heard of paying money to open loot boxes.
-Awareness of, and participation in, paying for in-game items and opening loot boxes was notably higher among boys, than girls, reflecting their overall higher levels of involvement in online gambling.
+Overall, 45 percent of young people had heard of in-game items when playing video games and two in five (38 percent) had heard of paying money to open loot boxes.
+Awareness of, and participation in, paying for in-game items and opening loot boxes was notably higher among boys than girls, reflecting their overall higher levels of involvement in online gambling.

 Young people’s active involvement in online gambling